setana3/Salmon-Sushi/XOR physical representator/README.md

 string: ?
 ```

-This code was made for the Hack The Box challenge : impossible password.
+This code was written for the Hack The Box challenge : impossible password.

 To give more clarity to what are the operations doing.